gbabohernest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22.DJ Cut Killer: Write a script that displays all users and their home directories, sorted by users.

 23.Empty casks make the most noise: Write a command that finds all empty files and directories in the current directory & sub-directories

+24.A gif is worth ten thousand words: write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.